-- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions:
+- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step. - 2 or to TMS and press the Menu Select button directly below TMS to access the TMS feature screen.

-- or to Comp and press the Menu Select button directly below Se1. - Press the Menu Select button directly below Exit to return to the Home screen. - 5 or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
+- 3 Perform one of the following actions: - Or o to Comp and press the Menu Select button directly below Se1. - Press the Menu Select button directly below Exit to return to the Home screen. - 4 or to List. - or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
 The message appears on the Compose screen, with a blinking cursor at the end of it.
-Use the keypad to edit the message, if required. - 6 Press the Menu Select button directly below Optn. - 7 → or → to Send and press the Menu Select button directly below Se1. - 8 Perform one of the following actions:
+Use the keypad to edit the message, if required. - 6 Press the Menu Select button directly below 0ptn. - 7 or to Send and press the Menu Select button directly below Se1. - 8 Perform one of the following actions: - or to scroll through the address list and highlight the required address.

-- ▲ or ▼ to [Other Recpnt] and press the Menu Select button below Edit.
+- or of to E0ther Recpntl and press the Menu Select button below Edit.
 When a blinking cursor appears on the Enter Address screen.
-Use the keypad to type the address entry.

-9 Press the Menu Select button directly below Send or press the PTT button to send the message.
+Use the keypad to type the address entry. - 9 Press the Menu Select button directly below Send or press the PTT button to send the message.